 - Unroll one pie crust on a lightly floured surface.
 Gently roll the circle into more of a rectangle shape.

 - Cut the pie dough rectangle into 6 equal rectangles.

 - Spoon about ⅓ cup of mashed potato mixture onto three of the rectangles that you cut.
 Spoon the mixture out to about ½ inch of the sides of the dough.

 - Place the remaining dough rectangles overtop the potato mixture, matching the edges.

-- Use the tins of a fork to press the edges together all around the rectangle.
+- Use the tines of a fork to press the edges together all around the rectangle.

-- Use the tins of a fork to poke a few holes in the top of the hand pie to vent.
+- Use the tines of a fork to poke a few holes in the top of the hand pie to vent.

 - Place the hand pies on a non-stick baking sheet.

 - Repeat with the remaining 3 pie crusts to make a total of 12 hand pies.

 - Make an egg wash by whisking the egg and milk together in a small bowl